georgs-tumans/golang-scraper-bot/README.md

 ## Initial setup

+### The default approach

+The default approach is when the bot determines whether to initialize with webhooks or long polling based on the value of the `ENVIROMENT` environment variable (see the Development section) upon starting.

+If case of local development follow these steps:

+1. Create an `.env` file; use this [example](/.env.example) to fill out the values.

+2. Use [this](/docker_build_and_run.ps1) included powershell script to build (or rebuild) and run the bot as a Docker container.

+Afterwards you can use [this other script](/docker_run.ps1) to run the container without rebuilding the image.

+Also, you can press `F5` if using VS Code to run via a launch profile or just use the CMD command `go run main.go` in the root of the project.

+In other cases, see below.

+### Using the webhooks approach (for testing/modifying webhook initialization)

 1. Run ngrok locally - you will need it for exposing localhost to the internet so that Telegram can reach the bot when running locally (during development).